Sunday's Scottish Gossip

 Goalkeeper Angus Gunn admits he "got away with it" after slipping while retrieving the ball during his Scotland debut in the 3-0 win over Cyprus.
 (Scotsman - subscription required)

+It was a family affair for Gunn at Hampden with his father Bryan, also a Scotland international, and his "little mascot" daughter cheering the keeper on.
+(Sun)

-Scotland striker Che Adams has less than a 50-50 chance of facing Spain on Tuesday after limping off against Cyprus.
+Striker Che Adams has less than a 50-50 chance of being fit for Scotland against Spain on Tuesday after limping off against Cyprus.
 (Herald - subscription required)

+Scotland defender Aaron Hickey had proud pals sending him online video clips of his clash with Cristiano Ronald during Brentford's 4-0 win over Manchester United earlier this season.
+(Record)

 John Souttar regrets making his Rangers debut while carrying an ankle injury against Livingston back in July but vows to repay the club's medical staff having recently returned from a lengthy lay-off.
 (Record)